dmagunov/challenge/README.md

 pnpm dev
 ```

-By default, web app will be available at `http://localhost:5173`, API at `http://localhost:3001` (can be changed by renaming `.env.example` to `.env` for [api](apps/api/.env.example) and [web-app](apps/web-app/.env.example) and providing your own settings), and design system docs at `http://localhost:6006`,
+By default, web app will be available at `http://localhost:5173`

+API at `http://localhost:3001` (can be changed by renaming `.env.example` to `.env` for [api](apps/api/.env.example) and [web-app](apps/web-app/.env.example) and providing your own settings)

+Design system docs at `http://localhost:6006`,

-be sure to have all the ports available.
+Be sure to have all the ports available.

 ## Implementation notes and considerations

+Of course I was not able to implement all the features and requirements, but I've tried to cover the most important ones.

 - List performance optimizations - pagination, infinite scroll, etc. On an API side rate limiting could be applied.
 - Offline capabilities - could be achieved by PWA plus persistent storage (indexedDB, [OPFS](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API/Origin_private_file_system), or alternatives that [Local-first software](https://localfirstweb.dev/) can provide for us).
 There are also persistent connectors for Tanstack Query.